 In addition, in the past, stockholders have initiated class action lawsuits against pharmaceutical and biotechnology companies following periods of volatility in the market prices of these companies' stock.
 For instance, in December 2016, we received notice of a class action suit filed against us in the Iowa District Court in Johnson County by a stockholder alleging that we, certain of our senior executives and directors who signed the registration statement in connection with our initial public offering, and each of the investment banks that acted as underwriters for the offering negligently issued untrue statements of material facts and omitted to state material facts required to be stated in the registration statement and incorporated offering materials that we filed with the SEC in support of the offering.
 In June 2018, the case was dismissed without prejudice to members of the putative class.
 Future litigation could cause us to incur substantial costs and divert management's attention and resources from our business.
-Further, companies listed on The Nasdaq Capital Market, and biotechnology and pharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+Further, biotechnology and pharmaceutical companies have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.

-If we fail to maintain compliance with the listing requirements of The Nasdaq Stock Market, we may be delisted and the price of our common stock and our ability to access the capital markets could be negatively impacted.
+Our common stock is no longer listed on The Nasdaq Stock Market, which could result in limited liquidity, depress the trading price of our common stock and compromise our ability to access the capital markets.